andydish/Python-CNV-Caller-GUI/README.md

 **Version:** 1.0.0

-The PG Exome Depth Tool provides a graphical interface to facilitate exome depth analysis.
+The PG Exome Depth Tool wraps a python graphical interface to call copy-number variations (CNV) from exome-based sequencing data using [Exome Depth](https://github.com/vplagnol/ExomeDepth).
 This tool guides you through naming your analysis, selecting the folders containing your reference and test BAM files, and then executes an R script to perform the analysis.
-The results, including copy number variation (CNV) data, are saved for your review.

 ---